 Consumers no longer want their walls to be painted in a dull, standard colour as more and more consumers want to purchase something that is unique to them and accurately portrays their personal style.
 This has created a challenge for paint producers in making paints that are unique, colourful and retain their colour in the long term.

 A number of challenges arise in the Paint industry when creating and producing new paints.
 The paints need to be produced to the same exact colour that they customer has requested.
 Paint colour swatches and tickets need to accurately resemble the colour that the consumers receive in the paint tin.
-Consumers needs to be able to purchase the exact quantity of paint in the exact colour they want (This is the latest disruptor in our range of products and will change the way paint is sampled, formulated and purchased by consumers – keep in touch with how we plan on doing this by signing up to our newsletter).
+Consumers want to purchase the colour they want and receive a precise colour match.
+Tinting the correct shade can be difficult at POS and In-Plant and using precise colour technology can reduce tinting time and improve colour accuracy.

 At the end of the day, Colour is the most important attribute of paint and needs to be accurately and objectively controlled to avoid customer complaints and rejections and ensure that a paint company is able to produce paint that is reliable in terms of colour and appearance.

 Objective colour measurement can assist the Decorative Paint industry in the following ways:

 - Measure the colour of paint during the production process for consistency and quality control purposes.

 - Identify adulteration or contamination of pigments, colourants, bases and solvents.

 - Create tinting formulations for in-plant or POS tinting